anngo-1/eatery/README.md

 ## TO DO:

-- Fix input field lag after a couple of messages
-- Fix chatbot thinking expanding the chatbot screen width to a scroll
 - Implement chatbot search to feed
 - Implement feed connection to map marker
 - Implement ongoing feed change based on chatbot responses and function calls (if you are indicating you want more options, they will automatically be given to you)